 Welcome to my website!
-I am a second-year PhD Candidate in Financial Economics at the Vrije Universiteit Amsterdam and Tinbergen Insitiute.
-My advisors are Remco Zwinkels, Elisabeth Pröhl, and Martijn de Vries.
+I am a third-year PhD Candidate in Financial Economics at the Vrije Universiteit Amsterdam and Tinbergen Institute.
+My advisors are Elisabeth Pröhl, Remco Zwinkels, and Martijn de Vries.

 I am a quantitative macroeconomist with research interests in wealth inequality, behavioral household finance, and numerical methods for general equilibrium models with heterogeneity.